-Net realized gain on investments was \$14,966,296 (after income tax expense of \$11,080,699) during the year ended March 31, 2007, compared with a gain of \$15,450,903 (after income tax expense of \$4,827,663) during 2006 and a loss of \$10,112,020 during 2005.
+Net realized gain on investments was \$240,024 during the year ended March 31, 2008, compared with a gain of \$14,966,296 (after income tax expense of

+\$11,080,699) during 2007 and a gain of \$15,450,903 (after income tax of \$4,827,663) during 2006.
 Management does not attempt to maintain a comparable level of realized gains from year to year, but instead attempts to maximize total investment portfolio appreciation.
 This strategy often dictates the long-term holding of portfolio securities in pursuit of increased values and increased unrealized appreciation, but may at opportune times dictate realizing gains or losses through the disposition of certain portfolio investments.